pricelessbrewing/pricelessbrewing.github.io/about/index.md

 I made my first batch of beer at my parents house last winter, November 2013.
 Over the 6 months or so I only brewed a couple times until I upgraded my setup to a BIAB all grain setup in the summer.
 More on this later.
 I'm still attending undergrad, with a Physics and Math double major.
 I currently brew 5 gallons or so once a month since it's usually just me drinking it with a a couple beers shared amongst friends.

 I had a great opportunity recently to brew for a friends wedding.
 I jumped at it.
-It allowed me to do them a favor, get a lot of feedback from a huge crowd (200~ people) and allowed me to brew some more and learn more about this great hobby.
+It allowed me to do them a favor, get a lot of feedback from a huge crowd (200~ people) and allowed me to brew some more and lean more about this great hobby.
 Probably the biggest task about this endeavour was that I don't keg, so we had to bottle some 400ish bottles of homebrew and cider.

 My taste preferences currently learn towards malty rather than hoppy.
 Favorite styles are browns, porters, stouts, in addition to most belgian ales.
-While I don't prefer hop bombs, I'll have a nice pale ale, or esb as long as it isn't too bitter it rips my face off.
+While I don't prefer hop bombs, I'll have a nice pale ale, or esb as long as its not too bitter that it rips my face off.

 I have great admiration for Brulospher, http://brulosophy.com/, and seem to share a similar goal and attention to brewing.
 I'd love to say I have as great a setup or the flexibility of his tools but I'm in an apartment and an undergrad student working at a certain swedish furniture retail store.